treehouse-projects/fsjs-resources/README.md

 ## [Career](lists/career.md)

->Resources to help with your Web Developer job search.
+>Resources to help with your Developer job search.

 -------